SUNDAY, NOVEMBER 25, 2018 • SEATTLE CENTER @ 5TH + HARRISON

 PARKING + TRANSPORTATION

-For info on street closures and neighborhood impact, see our street closures map in the Course Info + Maps section above.
+For info on street closures and neighborhood impact, see our traffic closures page.

 WALKING TO THE START LINE FROM THE WESTIN SEATTLE